Hot Weather Tips

 - When the temperature goes over 90 degrees; an extra dose of love and care will help keep your flowers flourishing throughout the summer.

-- When temperatures are over 90 degrees, check flowers twice daily for water, in the morning and again in the evening.
+- Check flowers twice daily for water, once in the morning and again in the evening.
 Some pots/beds may require additional water applications to fight the heat.